-We have designed this section of the handbook to acquaint students with Whitman’s policies, regulations, and procedures.
-It does not, however, include all procedures, particularly those designed by and for special interest groups such as the fraternities, sororities, and athletics.
-All interested persons should make every effort to acquaint themselves with regulations that affect their campus lives, living groups, and activities.
+We have designed this portion of the planner to acquaint students with Whitman's policies, regulations, and procedures.
+It does not, however, include all procedures.
+In particular, the College's Grievance Policy will be disseminated in hard copy to all campus constituents.
+Additionally, policies designed by and for special interest groups such as the fraternities, sororities, and athletics are available through those special organizations.
+All interested persons should make every effort to acquaint themselves with the regulations that impact their campus lives, living groups, and activities.

 All procedures and regulations are subject to change or revision from time to time.
-This handbook reflects the policies that were in place at the time that this handbook was produced.
+This publication reflects the policies that were in place at the time that this planner was produced.
 Students are responsible for knowing and following all regulations and procedures contained in this publication, as well as changes that occur and are published during the year.

-Policies listed in this section of the Student Handbook set the foundation for expectations of behavior; however, as members of the Whitman College community, students are expected to adhere to a higher standard of conduct than citizens at large.
-The college assumes that students will demonstrate honesty and integrity in both academic and personal endeavors, and will act responsibly in ways that reflect consideration and respect for the rights of others.
+Policies listed in this section of the planner set the expectations of behavior; however, as members of the Whitman College community, students are expected to adhere to a higher standard of conduct than citizens at large.
+The College assumes that students will demonstrate honesty and integrity in both academic and personal endeavors, and will act responsibly in ways that reflect consideration and respect for the rights of others.

 Statement of Rights

-The college publishes an online directory, with students’ names, addresses, email addresses, pictures, and phone numbers.
-A student has the right to withhold his or her name from these directories and can do so by notifying the Dean of Students Office.
+The College publishes an online directory with students' names, addresses, email addresses, pictures, and phone numbers.
+A student has the right to withhold their information from these directories and can do so by notifying Bridget Jacobson in the Dean of Students Office, Memorial Building 325, (509) 527-5158.

 Student Right To Know

 Whitman College has included information that you need to know concerning the campus and its policies at whitman.edu/righttoknow.
-This information includes institutional information, alcohol policies, graduation dates, Family Educational Rights and Privacy Act (FERPA), services available to students with disabilities, institutional security policies and crime statistics, and other information that you might find helpful.
-A printed copy of this information is available upon request from Donna Cummins in the Dean of Students Office, Memorial Building 328.
+This information includes institutional information, alcohol policies, graduation dates, Family Educational Rights and Privacy Act (FERPA), services available to students with disabilities, institutional security policies, crime statistics, and other information that you might find helpful.
+A printed copy of this information is available upon request from Bridget Jacobson in the Dean of Students Office, Memorial Building 325.

 Statement of Nondiscrimination